ietf-wg-alto/draft-alto-oam-yang/others.md

   : This leaf specifies a period for an ALTO server to proactively poll updates from a data source.
 A malicious client could attempt to set a very low (or large) value to this node.
-Setting a very low value could attack the data source. setting a very large value would lead to maintaining stale data in the ALTO server.
+Setting a very low value could attack the data source.
+   Setting a very large value would lead to maintaining stale data in the ALTO server.

 The "ietf-alto" supports an HTTP listen mode to cover cases where the ALTO server stack does not handle the TLS termination itself, but is handled by a